GeoCat/qgis-bridge-plugin/docs/source/installation.rst

     the REST API instead of direct access), you need to make sure that the `Importer extension <https://docs.geoserver.org/latest/en/user/extensions/importer/index.html>`_
     is available on GeoServer.
+    If you do not know if this extension is installed, simply try to publish something and |short_name| will warn you if it isn't.

 MapServer
 ^^^^^^^^^